Right Column

 (A) Information describing, in detail, the depth and breadth of the content covered (e.g., a course syllabus and the goals and objectives of the course) particularly as it relates to the advanced practice area.

-(B) Information that shows the course instructor's qualifications to teach the content being taught (e.g., his or her education, training, experience, scope of practice, licenses held, and length of experience and expertise in the relevant subject matter), particularly as it relates to the advanced practice area.
+(B) Information that shows the course instructor's qualifications to teach the content being taught (e.g., his or her education, training, experience, scope of practice, licenses held, and length of experience and expertise on the relevant subject matter), particularly as it relates to the advanced practice area.

 (2) The supervisor is readily available in person or by telecommunication to the occupational therapist while the therapist is providing advanced practice services.

 § 4155.
-Advanced Practice Certification
+Application for Approval in Advanced Practice Areas

-(b) The portfolio must contain the following:
+(b) The documentation must include the following:

-(3) Outline or syllabus of each course.
+(3) Outline or syllabus of each course for courses that are not Board approved.

 (6) Verification of completion of supervised on-the-job training, clinical internship or affiliation reflecting the nature of the training and the number of hours.
-Such verification must by signed by the supervisor(s) under penalty of perjury.
+Such verification must be signed by the supervisor(s) under penalty of perjury.

 Article 7.
 Continuing Competency Requirements